alex97iv/content/data-learn-course/module02/readme.md

 ### Simple cloud DWH example:
 The following analytical decision was chosen to complete the exercise with AWS cloud.
 ![Yandex cloud analytical decision](https://github.com/alex97iv/DE-content/blob/main/data-learn-course/module02/cloud_desicion.png)
+The Postgres DB contains two schemas: staging and business.<br>
+Staging part of the DB was populated by scripts mentioned above.
+Dimensional model diagram for business part of the DB represented in 'Dimensional data model design' part. <br>
+Script for migrating data from staging layer to business layer is provided.